bestia-dev/snake_bevy_wasm/README.md

 wasm-opt = false
 ```

-Now I can build faster using the mode `--profiling`
+Now I can build faster in development using the mode `--profiling`

 ```bash
 wasm-pack build --target web --profiling
 ```

+For the release mode, wasm-opt was still too slow: 10 minutes.
+I copied the files from <https://github.com/WebAssembly/binaryen/releases/download/version_123/binaryen-version_123-x86_64-linux.tar.gz> from the bin/ folder into ~/bin.
+Then make them all executable `chmod +x *.*`. wasm-pack was able to find the executable wasm-opt in this folder.

+Now I have wasm-opt version 123.
+The wasm-opt now takes only 30 seconds!
+Much less than 10 minutes.
+Size reduction of the wasm file is from 65MB to 40MB.

 ## Bevy prerequisites